Art and Design

 Pupils are encouraged to explore and develop their creativity in a supportive, enriching and inspirational environment.
 Our aspirational and inclusive curriculum is designed to promote academic excellence and build personal growth in an explorative playful approach.

-KS4- The skills they will build on and refine at Key stage 4 will allow them to be confident in their ability to express themselves through a visual language over time.
+KS4- The skills they will build on and refine at Key stage 4 will allow them to be confident in their ability to express themselves through a visual language.
 The projects covered at key stage 4 allow students to develop a varied portfolio of work, which demonstrates a high level of skill in two or more specialisms.
-The development of a successful portfolio follows a personal journey, which, while it must meet the formal assessment criteria is a visual display of experimentation and expression.
-The increased volume of carefully selected artists and topics, encourage pupils to further explore the work of both contemporary and historical artists and apply knowledge where appropriate to them as an individual.
+The development of a successful portfolio follows a personal journey, which, while it must meet the formal assessment criteria, is a visual display of experimentation and expression.
+The increased volume of carefully selected artists and topics encourage pupils to further explore the work of contemporary and historical artists and apply knowledge where appropriate to them allowing them to inform their personal responses as an individual.
 Pupils should feel a strong sense of pride in their work and take complete ownership as their work develops.

 We believe that all pupils should have a full and enriching journey through Art, allowing them to develop a wide range of skills and knowledge to make a positive difference to all aspects of their life.